OpenDataLiteracy/WSL-AMF/assessment/planning-variables.md

 three levels based on the number of downloads and ~40 datasets from each level will be randomly selected evaluated based on the variables listed below.
 I will assign the datasets random numbers and then sort each level by that number to randomly select datasets.

+Use Kubler et al. (2018) framework?
+Also, should capture datasets from early, middle, and late period for the data portal.

 ### Variables

 - Data Assessed